moghadas76/GINTRIP/README.md

 ## Requirements

-To run GINTRIP, the following Python packages are required:
+To run GINTRIP, the following Python packages are required (YAML-compatible):

 ```
 - torch >= 2.1.0